 32. Research shows that microlearning is 17% more effective in transferring knowledge compared to traditional classroom training.

-33. Bite-sized content has been shown to increase information retention by 20%.
+33. What’s more, bite-sized content has been shown to increase information retention by 20%.
 As such, microlearning is the key to maximise training time and effectiveness.

 34. People also prefer learning in short bursts.
 58% of employees said they would be more likely to do online training if the content was broken into smaller chunks.

-35. One of our Fortune 500 customers saw the impact of microlearning first-hand when they introduced our mobile app solution, The Knowledge Arcade.
+35. One of our Fortune 500 customers saw the impact of microlearning first-hand when they introduced our mobile app solution, Growth Engineering Learning App.
 Initially, their target was to encourage spending 20 minutes on the app a month.
 The mind-blowing results show that the actual average reached 2 hours and 23 minutes.

 37. According to Dr Jimenez, microlearning can cut development costs by 50%.
 On top of that, it can increase the speed of development by 300%.
 Impressive!